jasonblanchard/redux-frame/README.md

 ## What's this all about?
 The purpose of this library is to give you, the application developer, the tools you need to compose a Redux implementation out of smaller, purer, more reusable pieces that isolate side effects and interaction with the outside world.

-This library is heavily influence by [re-frame](https://github.com/Day8/re-frame).
+This library is heavily influenced by [re-frame](https://github.com/Day8/re-frame).
 At this point, you should head over there and read the [overview](https://github.com/Day8/re-frame#derived-values-flowing) and docs on [interceptors](https://github.com/Day8/re-frame/blob/master/docs/Interceptors.md), [effects](https://github.com/Day8/re-frame/blob/master/docs/Effects.md) and [coeffects](https://github.com/Day8/re-frame/blob/master/docs/Coeffects.md).
 Go ahead, I'll wait.

 Ok ready?
 That's a quality README, isn't it?
 I apologize for all the parentheses.